State Artist Marcia Ball

-Founded in 1956, Ballet Austin now marks its 15th season under the leadership of Artistic Director/Choreographer Stephen Mills.
+Founded in 1956, Ballet Austin has been under the capable leadership of Artistic Director and choreographer Stephen Mills for two decades.
 The company’s repertoire is grounded in classical ballet and defined by a focus on innovation and the incubation of new work.
 Ballet Austin makes its performance home in Austin and extends its reach through regional, national, and international touring engagements.
-The company has performed at the Joyce Theater in New York; the Kennedy Center in Washington, DC; and in festivals and choreographic competitions in Canada, France, Italy, Slovenia, and Israel.
+The company has performed at the Joyce Theater in New York; the Kennedy Center in Washington, DC; and festivals, choreographic competitions, and on tour in Canada, France, Italy, Slovenia, Israel, and China.
 Ballet Austin’s main company tours both full-length and mixed repertory programs.
-Full-length work includes Stephen Mills’ celebrated "Light / The Holocaust and Humanity Project" and "The Nutcracker."
-Mixed repertory programs often include work by Mills, George Balanchine, and other internationally-recognized choreographers.
-Ballet Austin II tours family-focused story ballets including "Snow White," "Hansel and Gretel," "Peter and the Wolf," and "Not Afraid of the Dark," a special glow-in-the dark ballet featuring music and concept by Joe Scruggs.
-Ballet Austin also offers on-campus programs for K-12th grade students including the interactive school performances "Build-a-Ballet / 'The Carnival of the Animals'" and "Dance Revolutions" as well as year-long campus residency programs "Leaps and No Bounds" and "Dance in the Classroom."
+Full-length work includes Stephen Mills’ celebrated Light / The Holocaust & Humanity Project and The Nutcracker.
+Mixed repertory programs include works by Mr. Mills, George Balanchine, and other internationally-recognized choreographers.
+Ballet Austin II tours family-focused story ballets including The Ugly Duckling, Peter & The Wolf, and Not Afraid of the Dark, a special glow-in-the-dark ballet featuring music and concept by Joe Scruggs.
+Beyond performances, Ballet Austin's programs also include school performances with accompanying curricula, on-campus dance workshops for elementary students, and creative movement workshops for young children in community spaces.
+Photo by Tony Spielberg.

-501 W. 3rd St.
+501 W 3rd Street